Karthik-Ragunath/RAD-NeRF/CODE_EXPLANATION_README.md

 ----------------------
 ----------------------
-Note - The repository (unofficial pytorch implementation) uses a mixture of `native cuda` along with `pytorch` to design components related to `ray-marching`, `ray-composition`, and `grid-encoding` to take advantage of higher degree of parallelism and also faster-execution of certain MLP networks made possible through the introduction of fully-fused cuda kernels (which was also introduced in instant ngp).
+`NOTE` - The repository (unofficial pytorch implementation) uses a mixture of `native cuda` along with `pytorch` to design components related to `ray-marching`, `ray-composition`, and `grid-encoding` to take advantage of higher degree of parallelism and also faster-execution of certain MLP networks made possible through the introduction of fully-fused cuda kernels (which was also introduced in instant ngp).
 In case, you feel I missed out/ have some mistakes in my understanding of the cuda kernels involved, please feel free to point out which will definitely be useful to make required edits.

 Also, since the repository uses many components from `instant-ngp` (Instant Neural Graphics Primitives) NeRF paper's official repository, I have also explained the fundamental concepts involved in `instant-ngp` paper from code implementation POV too.